How Long Does it Take to Become a Pilot with AeroGuard?

-Changing careers, taking the first step on a new path is daunting!
-The nerves, the unknowing of what comes next, or insecurity of how to progress.
+Changing careers and taking the first step on a new path can be daunting, with the unknowing of what comes next or insecurity of how to progress.
 At AeroGuard, we do our absolute best to ensure that this isn’t a problem for our cadets!
-Part of that is through all the support we offer, part is answering questions like ‘how long does it take to become a pilot?’
+Part of that is through all the support we offer, part is answering questions like, “how long does it take to become a pilot?”
 This time on the AeroGuard blog, we’re looking at that exact question, outlining the timeline and steps in the process so that taking the first step isn’t any harder than it needs to be.

 Let’s not bury the lede any further.
 To become an airline pilot with AeroGuard will take about 2 years!
 It’s as simple as that, so remember that before you fret over what the path will look like.
 In less time than it takes to get a bachelor’s degree, you can become a professional pilot for an airline!

 During the first 10 months at AeroGuard, pilots will participate in the first phases of the Pilot Pathway Program.
 This rigorous program will lay all the groundwork for pilot careers, beginning with classrooms and spending hours in flight simulators, then moving up to taking Seminoles, Archers and Cessna into the air, all the while mastering skills and building knowledge, experience and confidence.